iheartla/iheartla/README.md

     poetry install --no-root --no-dev
     poetry shell

+**NOTE**: As of this writing (2020-10-14), the version of poetry you get using `brew install poetry` has a bug whose workaround is to type `poetry env use python3.8` before you run `poetry install --no-root --no-dev`.

 If you are developing I❤️LA, the test suite needs a working C++ compiler and, optionally, the Graphviz graph visualization software (`brew install graphviz`).